senthilcaesar/ai-doctor/README.md

    - Navigate through the tabs to provide your information
    - Required fields are in the Basic Info and Symptoms tabs
+   - Enter your height and weight to receive a BMI assessment
    - Review your information in the Submit Information tab
    - Click "Submit Information" to proceed

 4. Chat with the virtual doctor:
    - After submitting your information, click on the "Virtual Doctor" button in the sidebar
+   - The virtual doctor will acknowledge your BMI assessment and provide health recommendations
    - Type your messages in the chat input field
    - Receive responses from the AI-powered virtual doctor